-Ivanka Trump Has Taken Over First Lady Duties During Melania Trump’s Mysterious Absence
+Ivanka Trump Has Taken Over Traditional First Lady Duties During Melania Trump’s Mysterious Absence

 — Citizens for Ethics (@CREWcrew) June 2, 2018

-While the mystery of Melania Trump’s disappearance continues as her absence now stretches past three weeks, White House officials have said that she has fully recovered from surgery and is now back to work in the White House.
+While the mystery of Melania Trump’s disappearance continues, as her absence now stretches past three weeks, White House officials have said that she has fully recovered from surgery and is now back to work in the White House.